PowerfulBacon/CorgEng.Movement/README.md

 # CorgEng.Movement

 Modular player movement modules for the CorgEng game engine.
+This project exists to save time making generic components that most games will use, mostly so I can develop games faster during game jams.
+With enough of these modules, they can work like building blocks, quickly getting an extremely basic but functional foundation for any game.

 ## Setting Up